The unreasonable effectiveness of Nonstandard Analysis: Main results II: Reverse Mathematics 241

 Hence, we obtain a formula of the form $(\forall X^{1})(\exists Y^{1})(\forall n)\varphi_{0}(X, Y,n)$ with $\varphi_{0}$ quantifier-free.
 Our nonstandard version ${T}_{\ns}$ is then defined as $(\forall^{\st} X^{1})(\exists^{\st} Y^{1})(\forall n)\varphi_{0}(X, Y,n)$.
 If $T$ is equivalent to $\ACA_{0}$, or equivalent to $\WKL_{0}$ and has the same syntactical structure as the latter, the proof of $\paai\asa {T}_{\ns}$ gives rise to an explict equivalence involving $(\mu^{2})$ as in Theorem \ref{floggen346}.
 Alternatively, prove

 and proceed as in the proof of Corollary \ref{floggen3467}. \end{tempie} We finish this section with some remarks. \begin{rem}[Other frameworks]\rm As noted in the proof of Corollary \ref{consresultcor}, the approach from \cite{brie} is quite modular in that it does not depend on one particular formal system, but goes through in any system in which finite sequences can be coded easily, like $\textsf{EFA}$.
 Hence, it should be possible to formulate Theorem \ref{consresult} for a system based on Brattka's framework from \cite{bratger}.
-Alternatively, one could `break' functional extensionality (absent in the Brattka's framework) by working with finite \emph{sets} rather than finite \emph{sequences}. \end{rem} \begin{rem}[Measure theory]\rm The usual definition of measure is used in RM (See \cite{simpson2}*{X.1.2}).
-However, the existence of this measure for all open sets (as the usual supremum) is equivalent to $\ACA_{0}$.
+Alternatively, one could `break' functional extensionality (absent in the Brattka's framework) by working with finite \emph{sets} rather than finite \emph{sequences}. \end{rem} \begin{rem}[Measure theory]\rm The usual definition of (Borel) measure is used in RM (see \cite{simpson2}*{X.1.2}).
+However, the existence of a measure for all (RM codes of) open sets (as the usual supremum) is equivalent to $\ACA_{0}$.
 Of course, we can run the nonstandard version of this equivalence through $\CI$ with predictable results, but the essential role played by arithmetical comprehension does not (seem to) bode well for the development of measure theory in any `computable' fashion.

-Nonetheless, while $\mu(A)$ may not be meaningful in $\RCA_{0}$, the \emph{inequality} $\mu(A)<_{\R}x^{1}$ always makes sense in the latter system (See \cite{simpson2}*{X.1}).
+Nonetheless, while $\lambda(A)$ may not be meaningful in $\RCA_{0}$ (where $\lambda$ is the Lebesgue integral), the \emph{inequality} $\lambda(A)>_{\R}0$ always makes sense in the latter system (see \cite{simpson2}*{X.1}) in a kind of `comparative' sense.
 As it turns out, such inequalities suffice for many measure theoretic theorems, and there even exists a similar treatment of the \emph{Loeb measure} (\cite{pimpson}).
-With this `relative' definition of measure in place, a number of theorems from measure theory have been classified as equivalent to $\textsf{WWKL}_{0}$, a weaker version of $\WKL_{0}$ (See \cite{simpson2}*{X.1}).
+With this `relative' definition of measure in place, a number of theorems from measure theory have been classified as equivalent to $\textsf{WWKL}_{0}$, a weaker version of $\WKL_{0}$ (see \cite{simpson2}*{X.1}).
 It would be quite interesting to study both the Lebesgue and Loeb measure using $\CI$. \end{rem}